Levon Kendall

-Levon Maxwell Simon Kendall (born July 4, 1984) is a Canadian-Irish professional basketball player who currently plays for Movistar Estudiantes of the Liga ACB.
-He plays at both power forward and center.
+Levon Maxwell Simon Kendall (born July 4, 1984) is a Canadian former professional basketball player.
+He played at both power forward and center.
 He is 2.09 m (6 ft 10 ¼ in) in height.
 His father is the Canadian rock musician and composer Simon Kendall.

 High school

 Kendall led his Kitsilano Blue Demons high school team to three straight provincial championships under coach Simon Dykstra.
 Kendall was twice named MVP and was instrumental in leading his team to victory alongside fellow standout Chris Burton.

 College career

 Kendall played college basketball with the University of Pittsburgh's men's basketball team the Pittsburgh Panthers.

 Professional career

 In 2007, Kendall joined the pro Greek League club Panionios.
 In 2009, he moved to the Greek club Maroussi.
 In 2010, he moved to the ACB League in Spain, in CAB Obradoiro.
 In August 2013, he signed with German team Alba Berlin.

+In 2019, Kendall signed with the Fraser Valley Bandits of the Canadian Elite Basketball League.
+He re-signed with the club in 2021 for his final professional season.